dwyl/image-classifier/README.md

 And that's it for the Liveview portion!

-#### 1.4 Serving the `Whisper` model
+#### 2.4 Serving the `Whisper` model

-Now that we are adding several models, we will run an extra check on the models to shutdown the app in case of a problem with the models as it makes no sense to continue.
+Now that we are adding several models, let's refactor our `models.ex` module that manages the models.
+Since we're dealing with multiple models, we want our app to shutdown if there's any problem loading them.

-We now add the model `Whisper` in the `lib/app/application.ex` so it's available throughout the application in runtime.
+We now add the model `Whisper` in the `lib/app/application.ex` so it's available throughout the application on runtime.

 ```elixir
 # lib/app/application.ex